 Search engines use several metrics to measure the quality of content.
 (Not to mention these metrics are constantly updated and revised).

-Related Content: If you need more help writing the perfect post I have written a guide to write blog posts complete with a template.
+Related Content: If you need more help writing the perfect post I have written a guide to writing blog posts complete with a template.
 You will learn the best structure to use to create content quickly and effectively.
 That article can be found at The Best Blog Post Structure For Writing Engaging Articles

-Follow these steps to write SEO friendly articles.
+Read on for the steps to write SEO friendly articles.

 How to write SEO friendly articles?

-If you need to maintain the popularity of your blog, you need to create a blog post that mainly focuses on a subject that interests people.
+To maintain the popularity of your blog, you need to create a blog post that mainly focuses on a subject that interests people.

 Start with the Planning Phase

-To write the best SEO friendly blog post structure for an online business, you start planning before you get paper and pen (in this case, your laptop or desktop).
+To write the best SEO friendly blog post structure for an online business, you must start planning before you get paper and pen (in this case, your laptop or desktop).
 Crafting your blog content according to a plan yields better results than the content you will create off hand.

 Consider in Demand Topics